Adding a new SSH key and token to your GitHub account

 IdentitiesOnly yes

 As of 2024, github no longer accept plain clear password.
-It is being replaced by tokens.
-So when password is prompted, you put token instead.
+So the SSH keys is one way to push.

 You then push to github.